 1.)
 Don’t invite people to your wedding out of obligation or fear of hurt feelings.

 Your wedding day is a once in a lifetime event, you want to be surrounded by your closest friends and family, not acquaintances or extended family members you have no close relationship with!
-I know this one is a struggle for many brides, myself included.
+I know this one is a struggle for many couples, myself included.
 Before my husband and I decided to elope, the biggest struggle was planning our guest list.
 We had pressure from our parents to invite people who we had no personal relationships with.
 We also had a lot of friends whom we loved dearly, but hadn’t had a close relationship with for years.

 The bottom line is that this is your wedding, and you should invite the people who matter.
 Not to mention that weddings are expensive!
 You should not be footing the bill to feed people purely out of obligation.
 When planning your guest list, make a list of “yes” “no” and “maybe” guests.
 When all is said and done, go with only the people who you’ve deemed in the “yes” category.
 Chances are most of those people in the “maybe” list are there because you feel obligated to add.